VanyaKo/Compiler_Construction/tests/README.md

       only BooleanLiteral always goes through, but Invocation and Constructor can go through only after type validation.
       The same for method call - arguments - are sequence of expressions, and a expression may be incompatible by type)

-### In addition to the classes provided on the paper we need to propose this additional stdlib classes
+### In addition to the classes provided on the paper we need to propose this additional stdlib classes:

 ```
 // base class